Infrastructure Division

 Standards and Detail Drawings

-City Standards and detail drawings are listed in the categories shown below and are also available to view or download under specification or standard construction drawing through the project resources page.
+City Standards and detail drawings are listed in the categories shown below and are also available to view or download under specification or standard construction drawing through the e-Builder “Project Resources” page.

 For Developer Awarded Projects (DAP)